What is Crawl Budget?

 What crawl budget encompasses other than pages?

-Although the term "crawl budget" is often used in the context of HTML pages, it actually encompasses any type of document that search engines crawl.
+Although we often talk about crawl budget in terms of pages, it's important to note that it actually encompasses any document that search engines crawl.

-This includes JavaScript and CSS files, mobile page variants, hreflang variants, PDF files, and other types of documents.
+This includes not only HTML pages, but also JavaScript and CSS files, mobile page variants, hreflang variants, and even PDF files.

 Who should care about the crawl budget?